YYZYCS/PrivateRepo/README.md

 # PrivateRepo
-This is iZJ PrivateBackup Jailbreak Plugin Source
+This is iZJ Private Backup Jailbreak Plugin Source